Patches for Quarter-Life Crisis Support: You're Not Behind, You're Right on Time

 Everyone else has it figured out, right?
 Wrong.
 Here's how to navigate the chaos of your late 20s and early 30s without losing your mind.

-This guide covers what a quarter-life crisis actually is, why it hits so hard, and how wearable wellness support can help you ride out the storm without burning out or making rash decisions you'll regret.
+This guide covers what a quarter-life crisis actually is, why it hits so hard, and how small grounding rituals can be one gentle part of looking after yourself through the storm.

 What Is a Quarter-Life Crisis, Really?